 The Mission of the Ascension St. John Hospital Hand Surgery Fellowship Program is to cultivate clinically competent and compassionate hand surgeons that can treat a wide variety of hand disorders in a community setting.
 This is in keeping with the Ascension Health System's goal of providing holistic care with special attention to the poor and vulnerable.

-For 50 years, Michigan Surgery Specialists has been a pillar in the community, ensuring that patient care is always our top priority.
+For over 50 years, Michigan Surgery Specialists has been a pillar in the community, ensuring that patient care is always our top priority.
 As mentors for the next generation of hand surgeons, it is our responsibility not only to guide our Fellows in the art of hand surgery, but also stress the importance of patient centered care.

 About the Program